Our Purpose

 Access to an Emerging Market

-International flight connections to Mozambique are currently in place from Europe and from the Middle East, with regional airlift from South Africa, Rwanda, and Ethiopia.
+International flight connections to Mozambique are available from Europe and the Middle East, with regional airlift from South Africa, Rwanda, and Ethiopia.

-Karingani has recently signed a Memorandum of Understanding with the National Administration for Conservation Areas (ANAC) in order to develop and upgrade an adjacent airfield for international arrivals and is 5 hours by car from Maputo.
+Karingani has signed a shareholding agreement with the National Administration for Conservation Areas (ANAC) to upgrade a nearby airfield for international arrivals and is just five hours by car from Maputo.
+Completion September 2026

 Unlocking Mozambique’s Biodiversity and Tourism Potential

-The tourism industry, in particular, remains underdeveloped relative to its potential, offering a rare opportunity for responsible investment in high-growth areas such as coastal and marine tourism, cultural heritage, ecotourism, and community-based initiatives.
+Tourism remains underdeveloped, offering a unique opportunity for impact investment in high-growth areas such as coastal and marine tourism, wilderness tourism, cultural heritage, and community development.

 Unlocking Mozambique’s Biodiversity and Tourism Potential